 Head here for the ravishing beaches with the most fabulous sand – just the right texture for building sandcastles.
 Even the more touristy ones in St Aubin’s Bay are unspoilt, but one of the most glorious is Plemont on the north coast – it’s even gorgeous when the tide is in, when it becomes a mass of wild crashing waves.
 As for man-made attractions, older children may enjoy the Jersey War Tunnels, which tell the story of the Channel Islands’ occupation during the Second World, and all ages love Mont Orgueil Castle.
 Younger children should be impressed by Jersey Zoo, run by Durrell Wildlife Conservation Trust, founded by the famous author and naturalist to save endangered species.
-Though it’s pricey, it’s a marvellous experience, set in a terrific location, and you can also stay in glamping tents on-site (see Accommodation tab).
+Though it’s pricey, it’s a marvellous experience, set in a terrific location, and you can also stay in glamping tents on-site (see Best Places to Stay tab).

 Visit spectacular Corbière Lighthouse on the tip of the island.
 Britain’s first reinforced concrete lighthouse can only be reached in low tide and is quite a long walk for small children, but it’s well worth it – it’s like stepping out into the sea, surrounded by truly delightful rockpools, and the lighthouse itself is simply beautiful.